June: Observances

 In Catholicism, June is dedicated to the devotion of the Sacred Heart of Jesus.
 This observance is called the Month of the Sacred Heart.
 In Canada, June is ALS Awareness Month, a campaign to spread awareness and raise funds for a cure for amyotrophic lateral sclerosis, and Filipino Heritage Month.
 In the United States, June is Pride Month, which is the celebration of the LGBTQ community.
-Caribbean-American Heritage Month also occurs annually in June, as well as Men's Mental Health Month.
+Caribbean-American Heritage Month also occurs annually in June.
 In Brazil, the Festas Juninas (June Festivals) occur throughout the entire month to celebrate the harvest.

 It is also National Safety Month in the United States, a month-long observance aimed at increasing awareness of, and ultimately decreasing, the number of unintentional injuries and deaths in the country.
 National Smile Month, the largest oral health campaign in the United Kingdom and organised by the Oral Health Foundation, commences between alternating dates from mid-May to mid-June.
 In Barbados, June is part of the Season of Emancipation which takes place between 14 April and 23 August to commemorate the emancipation of slaves of African descent.